 What is gang-stalking (mobbing or mob-stalking are common related terms)?
-This is a colloquial expression (most likely with propagandistic origins) that is used to describe investigative methods, provocation, psychological harassment and other tools used by intelligence agencies.
+This is a colloquial expression (most likely with propagandistic origins) that is used to describe investigative methods, provocation, psychological harassment and other tools used by intelligence agencies (the formal term used by Federal agencies is non-investigative subject).
 In this series of posts (starting with Gang Stalking and Christians), I share my experiences in using Christian principles to overcome acts of injustice and repeated attacks by individuals organized and engaged in these practices.
 These principles, contained in the Bible have helped me to navigate successfully the deceptive and at times dangerous encounters I have faced.
 Highlighted chapters from my story are found below.

 By the way, the cookies notification that pops up at the bottom of the page is controlled by wordpress.com and is required by law for all European Union countries.
 I have no control over it!

 Written Sept.
 8, 2019